sysbio-cnb/COPICK/README.md

 # Contact

-Questions and suggestions are welcome.
+Questions and suggestions are kindly welcome.
 Feel free to contact us on david.rodriguez@cnb.csic.es